aaeralynn/TechQuiz/README.md

 After the quiz ends
 Users have the option to start a new quiz.

-### Installation
+## Installation

-Clone the repository
+### Clone the repository
 bash
 Copy
 Edit
 git clone <your-repository-url>
 cd TechQuiz/Develop
-Install dependencies for both client and server bash
+Install dependencies for both client and server cd server
-Copy
-Edit
-cd server
 npm install

 cd ../client
 npm install

-Create a .env file in the server directory and add your environment variables plaintext
+Create a .env file in the server directory and add your environment variables env
-Copy
-Edit
 MONGODB_URI=<your-mongodb-atlas-connection-string>
 JWT_SECRET=<your-secret-key>
-Build and start the application bash
+Build and start the application bash npm run build
-Copy
-Edit
-npm run build
 npm run start
 Usage
-Launch the app and click "Start Quiz".
+Launch the app and click "Start Quiz" to begin.

-Answer all 10 questions.
+Answer all 10 random questions.

-View your final score and take the quiz again if desired.
+After completing the quiz, view your final score.
+Click "Restart Quiz" to take it again.

 Technologies Used
 Frontend